Border facilities still need fixing after second migrant child's death, say Democrats

 "We would challenge it in every way that we could," Castro said.

-Mariana Atencio and Annie Rose Ramos reported from Alamogordo, N.M.
+Mariana Atencio and Annie Rose Ramos reported from Alamogordo.
 Suzanne Gamboa reported from Austin, Texas.

 FOLLOW NBC LATINO ON FACEBOOK, TWITTER AND INSTAGRAM.